Types of Cyber Attacks

 A Trojan horse attack uses a malicious program that is hidden inside a seemingly legitimate one.
 When the user executes the presumably innocent program, the malware inside the Trojan can be used to open a backdoor into the system through which hackers can penetrate the computer or network.
 This threat gets its name from the story of the Greek soldiers who hid inside a horse to infiltrate the city of Troy and win the war.
 Once the “gift” was accepted and brought within the gates of Troy, the Greek soldiers jumped out and attacked.
 In a similar way, an unsuspecting user may welcome an innocent-looking application into their system only to usher in a hidden threat.

 To prevent Trojan attacks, users should be instructed not to download or install anything unless its source can be verified.
-Also, NGFWs can be used to examine data packets for potential threats.
+Also, NGFWs can be used to examine data packets for potential threats of Trojans.

 In a drive-by attack, a hacker embeds malicious code into an insecure website.
 When a user visits the site, the script is automatically executed on their computer, infecting it.
 The designation “drive by” comes from the fact that the victim only has to “drive by” the site by visiting it to get infected.
 There is no need to click on anything on the site or enter any information.